Exercises

 I promise, this is the last time we'll hack on this counter example in this course!

-Update the code below so that it uses the useReducer
+Update the code below so that it uses the useReducer hook for the count state.

 Acceptance Criteria: